Measurement Results in Qosium

 QoS samples The number of packets that were used to calculate the QoS statistics.
 Packets

-Sent info not found This special statistic is, in a way, negative packet loss, meaning that a packet was received but was not indicated sent on the other end.
+is special statistic is, in a way, negative packet loss, meaning that a packet was received but was not indicated sent on the other end.
 As understood, this is not a normal situation, so having non-zero values here is an indicator of events that should be investigated.
 See this to understand the possibilities of what is happening.
-Packets

 Sent info not found, total The summed value of the previous over the measurement.
 Packets